deniz-simsek/deniz-simsek/_pages/about.md

 My research interests are service operations, queueing theory, applied probability.

-I hold a B.Sc. and M.Sc. in Industrial Engineering from  <a href="https://w3.ie.bilkent.edu.tr/en/" target="_blank">Bilkent University</a> (Ankara, Turkey).
+I received the B.Sc. and M.Sc. degrees in Industrial Engineering from  <a href="https://w3.ie.bilkent.edu.tr/en/" target="_blank">Bilkent University</a> (Ankara, Turkey) in 2019 and 2021, respectively.

 ---